SimYunSup/bylinecms/README.md

 <p style="font-size: 0.8rem;"><em>Tiny steps - the Byline prototype.</em></p>

 ## Mission / Vision
-Our experience working with non-profits and NGOs has shown us the profound value of certain freedoms: the freedom to own, control, and share content that deserves to be seen — freedoms that align perfectly with our vision for an open-source, community-driven platform for content management.
+The developers of Byline CMS have worked extensively with non-profits and NGOs, and this work has shown us the profound value of certain freedoms: the freedom to own, control, and share content that deserves to be seen — freedoms that align perfectly with our vision for an open-source, community-driven platform for content management.

 ## FAQ